-In a nutshell, pairs trading works by betting that two or more securities will diverge or converge in price.
+In a nutshell, pairs trading works by betting that 2 or more securities will diverge or converge in price.
 The trader bets that a $50 stock and a $55 stock, for instance, will either have a larger or smaller spread ($5 in this case) when the trade is closed.
 Divergence traders will like to see the spread increase while convergence traders will prefer to see the spread decrease.

 Anyone can use pairs trading but it has tended to be employed by professionals and those with a good understanding of short selling.
 Transforming pairs trading from a theoretical construct into a practical reality capable of generating profits will involve several steps:

-1. Formulate the selection criteria
+- Formulate the selection criteria

-2. Generate a list of candidate trades
+- Generate a list of candidate trades

-4. Execute the trade.
+- Execute the trade

-5. Manage the trade.
+- Manage the trade

-6. Close the trade.
+- Close the trade

-Formulate the Selection Criteria:
+Formulate the selection criteria

-This is the most difficult and time consuming step in the process.
+This is the most difficult and time-consuming step in the process.
 It includes selecting a trading universe, constructing and testing a model, if one is to be used, and creating general buy and sell guidelines.
 An individual trader's resources and expected trade duration will affect each of these factors, but the structure is functionally the same in all cases.

-Determine the Candidates:
+Determine the candidates

 After a selection process has been defined, a trader must use that process to generate a list of candidate trades.
-If relying on manual research, the results of this inquiry consititute the list; if relying on a model, the model’s output serves as the list of candidates.
+If relying on manual research, the results of this inquiry constitute the list; if relying on a model, the model’s output serves as the list of candidates.
 The frequency of the procedure will also need to be considered.
-A trader who intends to hold a given position for several hours to several days will need to generate candidate trade with far greater frequency than a manager whose average holding period is measured in months.
+A trader who intends to hold a given position for several hours to several days will need to generate candidate trades with far greater frequency than a manager whose average holding period is measured in months.

 Pairs traders use some type of analysis methodology to confirm the trade and help customize the buy and sell rules.
 An overlay analysis will help adjust profit objectives and stop loss levels according to the specifics of a given trade.
-There are many different types of technical and fundamental overlays that can be employed from candlestick charting to relative strength.
+There are many different types of technical and fundamental overlays that can be employed, from candlestick charting to relative strength.

-Execute the Trade:
+Execute the trade

 While this would seem to be the most straightforward step in the investment process, there are a few subtleties.
 Generally speaking, the short side of a trade should be executed and filled before the long order is placed.
-In addition to the option of manually entering trades, there a some trading programs designed to handle pairs execution.
-These programs are designed to simultaneously work each side of the trader, particularly for larger orders, in an attempt to hit a pre-specified price ratio.
+In addition to the option of manually entering trades, there are some trading programs designed to handle pairs execution.
+These programs are designed to simultaneously work each side for the trader, particularly for larger orders, in an attempt to hit a pre-specified price ratio.
 For most traders, such programs are more of a convenience than a necessity because the slippage that occurs during execution is minimal relative to the profit objective of the overall trade.

-Manage the Trade:
+Manage the trade

-Close the Trade:
+Close the trade

 For a trader who remains disciplined and follows the predetermined buy and sell rules as well as signals received from the market, closing the trade will be the easiest step.
 The most difficult criterion for a trader to adhere to is the duration limit.
 It is often difficult to close a trade that is losing a modest sum but has expired as the inclination is to opt to "give it a few days" in the hopes that the break-even level can be restored.
-The reward is usually larger losses or reduced profits, if from the opportunity cost associated with not putting on other trades alone.
+The reward is usually larger losses or reduced profits, if only from the opportunity cost associated with not putting on other trades.